gerpy/rpm-install/README.md

 #### Home consoles (CRT)

 The following CRT shader configs is saved as my **global preset**.
-Specific configurations (Megadrive and handhelds) come as **content directory presets**.
+Specific configurations (such as Megadrive) come as **content directory presets**.
 If I want to make a system look more dirty, I use **content directories overrides** with Blargg filters and and I let shaders as it.
 Remember that scaling options were saved as **core directories overrides** so every aspect is independant from the other, which is simpler IMO.

 I'm looking for masks that: